jounijoh/Home-Cook-Recipes-MobileApp-React-Native/README.md

 3. **Settings**: Accessible through an icon, offering a log-out option via a modal.
 4. **Explore**: Browse through the recipes tabs and save your favorites for easy access.

-## Conclusion
-This application serves as a comprehensive platform for users to explore, save, and manage recipes with a secure authentication system and a sleek, user-friendly interface.